compsocialscience/summer-institute/2019/materials/day4-surveys/activity/SICSS_survey_activity_2019.md

 * Berinsky, Margolis, and Sances ["Separating the Shirkers from the Workers?
 Making Sure Respondents Pay Attention on Self‐Administered Surveys"](https://doi.org/10.1111/ajps.12081)

-\newpage

 ## Appendix: Qualtrics-specific instructions

 * If you are using Qualtrics instead of Google Forms, you do not have to include a question on the survey asking for MTurk Worker ID.
 Instead, you can verify survey completion by generating a unique validation code for each survey respondent, and have them enter that on MTurk instead.

-  - Here are [detailed instructions](https://tylerburleigh.com/mturk/survey-completion-codes-in-qualtrics/) for generating survey completion codes.
+  * Here are [detailed instructions](https://tylerburleigh.com/mturk/survey-completion-codes-in-qualtrics/) for generating survey completion codes.

 * Qualtrics has more features and customizable options -- for example, you can randomize the response options to a survey question or enable more sophisticated skip logic.
 Try playing around with these!